Tech4Freelancers/passgen/README.md

 Run the command
 sudo mv /PATH/TO/THE/FILE/passgen /usr/bin/passgen
-This will allow you to run it as you would normally run any command-line program
+This will allow you to run it as you would normally run any command-line program.

 Run the command
 sudo chmod +x /usr/bin/passgen